 It’s no fun to get to the end of construction and find out there is no budget for landscaping.
 Find out what the builder plans to put in in terms of grass, trees and shrubbery.

 I think so!
-The builder may have sales agents or an assistant that helps buyer’s through the process, but those people work for the builder.
-It’s always a good idea to have a professional advocating for you, and most builders will pay agents a commission for bringing the buyer.
+The builder may have sales agents or an assistant that help throughout the process of buying new construction, but they ultimately work for the builder.
+It’s always a good idea to have a professional advocating for YOU.
+An added benefit – it costs you nothing to have an agent representing you.
 It’s important that your agent accompany you to the first visit to the model center or builders’ office so that representation is established.

 Photography shown is courtesy of Murfreesboro builder, Harmon Home Co.